 Without perhaps even knowing where it is in the world you've probably already seen many pictures of the oh-so Instagrammable fairy-tale beauty of Lake Bled with its island church, a medieval castle hanging onto a rocky cliff and some of the highest peaks of the Julian Alps and the Karavanke as backdrops.
 Located only 35 km from Ljubljana International Airport and 55 km from Ljubljana City, almost every tourist to Slovenia makes Lake Bled a stop on their itinerary.
 Less than 5km from Lake Bled is Vintgar Gorge which, although having attracted tourists since it was discovered in 1891, today seems to hide in the shadow of the popularity of Lake Bled.
 Vintgar Gorge is a natural work of art and is well worth including in your visit to Bled.

 "LASA PUR DIR" Let Them Talk!
-This Venetian phrase captures the romance, elegance and shrug-of-the-shoulders nonchalance of the town of Piran which has some of the charms of original Venice (without the crowds) along with great beaches!
-Just a little further east of Piran, along a short coastline of craggy beaches, you will find another old Venetian Town, Izola, with its own charm, albeit with a slightly scruffier feel.
+This Venetian phrase captures the romance, elegance, and shrug-of-the-shoulders nonchalance of the town of Piran which has some of the charms of original Venice (without the crowds!) along with some great beaches!
+Just a little further east of Piran, along a short coastline of craggy beaches, you will find another old Venetian Town, Izola, with its own charm, albeit with a slightly 'scruffier' feel.

 Skocjan & Postojna Caves

-The Škocjan Caves are a UNESCO World Heritage Site and are representative of the most significant underground phenomena not only in the Karst region but in the whole of Slovenia.
+The quieter and more remote Škocjan Caves are a UNESCO World Heritage Site and are representative of the most significant underground phenomena not only in the Karst region but in the whole of Slovenia.
 As well as getting to explore the underground cave system, there is also an incredible panoramic view of the dramatic cliffs of the region from the lookout viewpoint.

 If you prefer travelling with a group tour, we highly recommend G Adventures.
 They are a super reputable company and have been running tours around the world offering loads of different tour types that cater to all travellers such as well as wellness tours, tours for 18-30-year-olds.
 If you like the idea of travelling in a group and make new friends, check out the variety of tours that G Adventures has and the details and dates of each trip.
 We suggest using the filters in the sidebar to help you find a tour that fits your travel dates and travel style.